Favourite Boats in Show - sponsored by

 Widebeam

-The Bespoke Boat Company team with the trophy for Favourite Widebeam in Show 2023 on the stern of Cricket.
+The Bespoke Boat Company with trophy for Crick Boat Show Favourite Widebeam 2024 on the roof deck of winning widebeam boat Lunar

 Seminars